good-idea/sane-shopify/packages/server/README.md

 ## Shopify Setup

 You'll need to create 4 webhooks pointing to the endpionts you just created.
 Within your Shopify settings, go to _Notifications_, and add new webhooks for the appropriate events.
 Note that you do not need to create a Collection Created or Product Created webhook - shopify will call the Update webhook for both of these when a collection or product is created.

+**⚠️ Warning**: It is recommended that you set up an error monitoring service like Sentry to alert you of issues with your webhooks.
+If shopify receives a non-200 status code on a webhook, it will try it several more times, and if it is still receiving an error, removes it from your settings (without sending you a notification!)
+These webhooks will sent a `200` response right away, before processing the webhook data - but server timeouts or other problems may result in your webhooks being removed.